gnuradio/greps/grep-000x-upstreaming.md

 #### Legal Criteria

-TODO
+The Copyright Requirements of the GNU Radio Project have to be met.
+That means, at this time, that the author of code needs to assign copyright to the FSF.

-#### High reusability
+#### High Reusability

 * I.e. implementations of specific standards are NOT ELIGIBLE for upstreaming
 * Basic math operations are ELIGIBLE
 * Widely adopted algorithms are ELIGIBLE
+* Adapters to commonly used external tools are ELIGIBLE
 * Additions / Modifications to the overall operation of GNU Radio and its runtime / scheduler are ELIGIBLE

 Here, subjective judgment of the maintainers is especially relevant and can overrule any concern given above or in the community.